Toulouse Occitanie, France Travel Guide

 Enjoy meals cooked on-site by restaurants in Marché Victor Hugo.

-Learn to prepare Southwestern French cuisine.
+Learn to prepare Southwestern Cuisine from france.

 Kosher options are very limited in Toulouse.

-Specialized shops or restaurants would require prior research.
+Shops that specialize in or restaurants would require prior research.

 Bringing some essential items might be a consideration.